List of Barbie films: Barbie and the Three Musketeers (2009)

-Based on the 1844 French tale The Three Musketeers by Alexandre Dumas, this film stars Barbie as Corinne, a brave girl who longs to become a fighter and protect the French royal family just as her father has.
-Corinne is disappointed to discover girls are not allowed to become musketeers.
-Corinne and three scullery maids, Viveca, Aramina, and Renée all share the same desire to fight as musketeers and defend the royal family.
+Based on the 1844 French tale The Three Musketeers by Alexandre Dumas, this is the 16th film entry, the first to depict the original debut Barbie wordmark logo, and the final Barbie film to be distributed by Lionsgate.
+It stars Barbie as Corinne, a brave girl who longs to become a fighter and protect the French royal family just as her father has.
+Corinne is disappointed to discover that girls are not allowed to be musketeers.
+Instead, Corinne and three scullery maids, Viveca, Aramina, and Renée, all share the same desire to fight as musketeers and defend the royal family.
 All four are trained in secret by a swordmaster and soon put their talent to work to save Prince Louis, who has a hidden affection for Corinne.

-The last Barbie film in the Classic era, Barbie and the Three Musketeers was also the first film in the series to depict the original debut Barbie wordmark logo, and the final Barbie film to be distributed by Lionsgate.

-Fashion era (2010–2015)
+Modern-day plots (2010–2015)

-The Fashion era is categorised with switch towards modernised settings and plots involving fashion, music and Barbie's family and friends.
-The films featured original pop music.

-Animation

-The majority of the Fashion era films were animated by Mainframe Studios under the Rainmaker Entertainment name.
+From late 2010 to late 2014, Mattel reorganized and swapped the "Mattel Entertainment" banner in favor of "Barbie Entertainment" to reflect a shift in strategy for the Barbie films, which included a switch in focus from princess stories/tales to more settings and plots involving fashion, music and Barbie's family and friends.
+The majority of the films below were animated by Mainframe Studios under the Rainmaker Entertainment name.
 Technicolor partnered with Mattel on 2 of the films, as Arc Productions did, with the latter rewarded by Mattel after the latter was impressed by their animation work on the first non-Barbie-film production; the web series Barbie: Life in the Dreamhouse.
-The character design became more abstract.
-The Classic era character design resembled Barbie dolls, the Fashion era saw the facial proportions change, particularly the eyes became bigger, which reflected the character design seen in Disney productions Tangled and Frozen which were popular during this time.

-Voice actors

-Diana Kaarina voices Barbie in the films A Fashion Fairytale, A Fairy Secret, Princess Charm School, and A Perfect Christmas, before the return of Kelly Sheridan.

-Distribution

-Mattel reorganized and swapped the "Mattel Entertainment" banner in favor of "Barbie Entertainment" to reflect a shift in strategy for the Barbie films, Mattel would launch its in-house production division, Mattel Playground Productions on 16 October 2013, absorbing the "Mattel Entertainment", "Mattel Studios" and "Barbie Entertainment" name banners in the process; this name was not used on Barbie films until Barbie and the Secret Door in late 2014.
+Mattel would launch its in-house production division, Mattel Playground Productions on 16 October 2013, absorbing the "Mattel Entertainment", "Mattel Studios" and "Barbie Entertainment" name banners in the process; this name was not used on Barbie films until Barbie and the Secret Door in late 2014.